uqlibrary/docker-php56-fpm-scd/README.md

-# docker-php56-fpm-scd
+# docker-php56-scd
-PHP 5.6 FPM on Centos 7 for use with SCD
+PHP 5.6 on Centos 7 for use with SCD